 Purchasing a wireless router that delivers good WiFi, in a dependable way, and which is easy to set up and use, is not a simple job.
 Especially not if you are a beginner.
 To make things harder, manufacturers describe their wireless routers using lots of acronyms and marketing terms that have little connection to the real-life experience you get.
 They extol Air Conditioner, bandwidth, weird things like MU-MIMO, QoS, Beamforming, Smart Connect and more.
 Here’s what matters when selecting your next wireless router:

-1. Air Conditioning naming conventions don’t matter.
+1. AC naming conventions don’t matter.
 Nevertheless, don’t go listed below AC1200!

 Wireless routers extol their overall maximum bandwidth in their name.
 You have AC1200, AC1900 and even AC5400 routers.
 This naming convention is useless in real-life, and it does not tell you the real speed you obtain from a wireless router.
 We have explained why, in this article: What does AC1200, AC1900, AC3200 or more, indicate and what’s the difference?